Assessing the potential impact of environmental land management schemes on emergent infection disease risks: Results

-Varying the level of subsidy (economic incentive for planting woodland) in the model between zero and double the fixed subsidy level revealed the sensitivity profile of new woodland creation with respect to subsidy level.
+Varying the level of subsidy in the model from zero to double the baseline value allowed us to examine how sensitive new woodland creation is to the subsidy level.
 Figure~\ref{fig:sublevel} shows the sensitivity of new woodland parcels and area to a range of subsidy levels.
-There is a threshold region in subsidy level, within which the woodland created is sensitive to subsidy level.
-In order to produce further summary results we choose a low, mid, and high subsidy value: high and low correspond to the maximum and minimum woodland creation, mid corresponds to the pre-defined fixed subsidy level.
-These are characterised by subsidy levels 0.5, 1.0, and 1.5 times the fixed subsidy value.
+There is a threshold region in which woodland creation responds strongly to changes in subsidy level.

+For subsequent analyses, we therefore selected three subsidy levels: low, mid, and high.
+The low and high values correspond to the minimum and maximum levels of woodland creation observed across the full subsidy range, while the mid value corresponds to the predefined baseline subsidy.
+These levels correspond to 0.5, 1.0, and 1.5 times the fixed subsidy value, respectively.

-Table~\ref{tab:result-lmh} details some key metrics across the range of subsidy levels.
-The area of woodland created only varies by around 3\% between the low and high subsidy scenarios, likewise the increase in deer population.
+Table~\ref{tab:result-lmh} details key metrics across the range of subsidy levels.
+The area of woodland created varies by around 3\% between the low and high subsidy scenarios, likewise the increase in deer population.
 However, the creation of new woodland overall (the difference between zero and high subsidy) can be seen to allow up to a 57\% increase in deer population.
 This results in the number of new connections between land parcels with cattle and land parcels with deer increase by up to 35\%.
 This is a similar effect at varying spatial scales, considering deer parcels with cattle parcels up to two or three parcels away show equivalent increases in connectivity.